 For example, the hacker will try to pass itself off as another person (such as a security personnel or a technician) or will pretend to have a role authority so as to coax confidential information from the victim.
 All of this is done without the victim realizing for one moment they are being duped.

-Kevin Mitnick, one of the most notorious hackers in the 1990s, now works as a digital security consultor and says that social engineering is usually based on four fundamental principles:
+One of the most notorious hackers in the 1990s, now works as a digital security consultor and says that social engineering is usually based on four fundamental principles:

 - “We all want to help”